-6 What if My Concern is Not About Physical or Sexual Abuse or if I am Unsure if I Have a 'Reasonable Belief'?
+What if My Concern is Not About Physical or Sexual Abuse or if I am Unsure if I Have a 'Reasonable Belief'?

-- 6.1.1 It is the School's policy that if you are a Mandatory Reporter and you have a reasonable belief that a child is in need of protection for reasons other than physical or sexual abuse, you must still make a report to Child Protection.
-For more information, refer to Non-Mandatory Reporting to Child Protection. - 6.1.2 If a child safety incident or concern does not meet the requirements for Mandatory Reporting to Child Protection (for example because the concern is not about physical or sexual abuse or because the child's parents have protected or are likely to protect the child from the harm), you must still follow other relevant procedures set out in this Child Safe Program, including Reporting a Child Safety Incident or Concern Internally, and keeping records of observations.
-For more information, refer to Child Safe Record Keeping. - 6.1.3 If you are concerned that a student may be experiencing physical or sexual abuse, but you are unsure whether your concern rises to the level of 'a belief on reasonable grounds' that the child is in 'need of protection', you should immediately raise your concerns with one of the School's Child Safety Officers. - 6.1.4 Our Child Safety Officers are able to assist you in clarifying your concerns and managing the next steps. - 6.1.5 For more information, refer to Responding to Other Concerns About the Wellbeing of a Student.
+- 6.1.1 If you are a Mandatory Reporter and you have a reasonable belief that a child is in need of protection for reasons other than physical or sexual abuse, you must still make a report to Child Protection.
+For more information, refer to Non-Mandatory Reporting to Child Protection. - 6.1.2 If a child safety incident or concern does not meet the requirements for Mandatory Reporting to Child Protection (for example because the concern is not about physical or sexual abuse or because the child's parents have protected or are likely to protect the child from the harm), you must still follow other relevant procedures set out in the School's Child Safe Program, including Reporting a Child Safety Incident or Concern Internally, and keeping records of observations.
+For more information, refer to Child Safe Record Keeping. - 6.1.3 If you are concerned that a student may be experiencing physical or sexual abuse, but you are unsure whether your concern rises to the level of 'a belief on reasonable grounds' that the child is in 'need of protection', you should immediately raise your concerns with one of the School's Child Safe Officers.
+They are able to assist you in clarifying your concerns and managing the next steps.